Gabriel Medina and brother spend Christmas with their father after year of family problems with their mother

-The Medina family’s Christmas Eve was one of great joy, at least that’s what Yasmin Brunet’s Instagram shows, wife of the three-time world champion surfer, who shared videos of a very excited secret friend.
+the Christmas night of Medina family it was a lot of joy, at least that’s what Yasmin Brunet’s Instagram shows, wife of the three-time world champion surfer, who shared videos of a very excited secret friend.
 The athlete’s brother was also present, Felipe, and his wife, who, like Yasmin, have already reported family problems with their mother-in-law, which was not present.

++ Yasmin Brunet sends a message to followers: ‘Stay away from those who hurt you’

++ Yasmin Brunet reveals the nickname of a couple with Gabriel Medina: ‘I’ve always judged’

 Gabriel Medina won a gamer chair and a personalized Corinthians shirt.
 The surfer also gave a gift to his father-in-law, Armando Fernandez, ex-husband of Luiza Brunet, who was among the guests.